Four Senses Multi-Sensory

 - Improves levels of concentration, alertness, calmness and general awareness

-Who can benefit from a sensory room?
+Who can benefit from a four senses multi-sensory room?

 Young children can benefit from using a sensory room to develop fundamental sensory skills needed in later life.
 Sensory rooms are particularly useful for children with sight or hearing problems and have been proven to be extremely valuable to children with special needs.